xorgnak/z4/README.md

 ```
 1. Use `./exe/server` to begin the z4 server in headless mode.
 1. Use `./exe/client` to begin the z4 server in interactive mode.
-1. The local z4 server is running at "http://localhost:4567"
+1. The local z4 server is running at [localhost:4567](http://localhost:4567)
-  - Use `./exe/nginx` to setup port 80 proxy access.
-  - Use `./exe/tor` to setup .onion proxy access.